 Thanks to the Multifunction Radar (MFR), each track is located, identified and categorized.
 Otherwise, it is considered hostile, if it meets the rules of engagement (ROE) criteria.
 The ship can also have a tugged sonar to follow submarine tracks.
-At battle station, when the ship is threatened, 16 people are in the CIC, among whom is the commander.
+At the battle station, when the ship is threatened, 16 people are in the CIC, among whom is the commander.

 It was time to visit the Ship’s bridge, at sea, four seamen are on watch.
-An officer of the watch (OOW), who is wholly responsible for the nautical leading of the ship.
+An officer of the watch (OOW), is wholly responsible for the nautical leading of the ship.
 His assistant, the quartermaster of the deck, draws the routes on the MXAP and keeps up the diary sheet and the navigation paper.
 A helmsman pilots the ship according to the OOW’s orders.
 A lookout monitors the surface situation, using binoculars.

-On the right, you can see the desk allowing to command the heading and speed if the classic system is out of order.
+On the right, you can see the desk allowing you to command the heading and speed if the classic system is out of order.
 Right behind, a multi-function console like the ones in the CIC manages the artillery.

 The ship can use 3 propulsion modes:

 - Electrical propulsion: 2 electrical engines positioned on the propeller shaft.
 Flexible and economical (for money and space), it allows the ship to move forward and backwards, up to 17 knots.
 Silent, it is well adapted for anti-submarine warfare.
 The engines are supplied by 4 diesel-fueled generating sets.